jrpotter/notebook/notes/computability/context-free/deterministic.md

 %%ANKI
 Basic
-From a generation perspective, what is an endmarked DCFL?
+From a recognition perspective, what is an endmarked DCFL?
 Back: A language recognized by some deterministic context-free grammar.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1761399802944-->